 Mid Cornwall · TR9

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Indian Queens, that work is shaped by the place itself — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward Victorian terraces and post-war estates.
+Every Indian Queens project we take on begins with reading the local context — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward modern Persimmon, Bellway and Wainhomes estates and post-war estates.

 Local context